notnewman/WorldClock/README.md

 WorldClock
 ==========

-A configurable desktop widget useful when you are collaborating across time zones.  opens and closes reliably, but shows one time zone and the label can't be changed dynamically.
+A configurable desktop widget useful when you are collaborating across time zones.
+Opens and closes reliably, time zone and the label can be changed dynamically.
+Minor display quirks going from time zone edit to run mode.